 I found that the longer you shake the better since you get more foam.
 It’s also better to strain it manually (holding the ice back with another cup or a spoon) instead of using the strainer that might come with your shaker.
 If you do it manually, you’ll get more of the foam out (the shaker strainer will catch a lot of the foam along with the ice).

-This is one of my favorite cold brew cocktails.
-I highly recommend it for any holiday event or friend or family gathering because it’s so easy, refreshing, and will keep people awake!
+This is one of my favorite cold brew espresso martini recipes.
+I highly recommend it for any holiday event or friend/family gathering because it’s so easy, refreshing, and will keep people awake!
+If you’re looking for great espresso cocktails, give this one a try.